-- plan, produce and edit ethnographic and documentary films
+- plan, produce and edit ethnographic documentaries, video clips and podcasts

-- develop online sites for research collaboration and dissemination
+- develop online data repositories for collaboration and dissemination

 - use visualization techniques as a strategy for teaching cultural analysis and ethnographic methods

-The VizE Lab has also initiated the first in a series of research projects on The Social Life of Data, in collaboration with faculty, graduate students and undergraduates.
-Visualizing Philadelphia will combine a range of data sources, from big datasets of medical records, environmental and socio-economic data, and person-centered ethnographic film and interviews.
-The project will explore new ethnographic possibilities for visualizing relationships between social conditions and physiology, in connection with the embodied experiences of life within these datasets.
-We welcome new collaborations with researchers interested in ethnographic research and visualization.
+The VizE Lab has initiated the first of a series of research projects to be based in Philadelphia, in collaboration with a number of faculty, graduate students and undergraduates.
+The Visualizing Philadelphia project combines a range of data sources, from giant longitudinal datasets of physiological records, to environmental and socio-economic data, and eventually person-centered ethnographic film and interviews.
+In the pilot project, we are exploring new possibilities for visualizing these data sets, and moreover, to use visualization to reveal the relationships between and give new insights into the dynamics between social conditions and physiology.

-Contact Jeffrey Himpele to enquire about our services, resources and research collaborations.
+Contact Jeffrey Himpele with your interest in our services, resources and research collaborations.

 Email us to add your name to the VizE Lab mailing list.